extract from Psautier de Saint Louis et de Blanche de Castille, Bibliothèque Nationale de France.

 kept in the Gothenburg museum in Sweden.

 An astrolabe is laying on a table in front of an astronomer.
+It illustrated the Patrick Moore's book Watchers of the stars.

 shows an astronomer raising his arm on a celestial sphere.
 In front of him, Adriaan Metius' book on Astronomy and Geometry, open at the beginning of Book III which is about astrolabes.
 Laying on clothes in front of the sphere, a large planispheric astrolabe is partly visible.